WonwoongCho/GDWCT/README.md

 We wish to directly provide the data we used in the paper, however it cannot be allowed because the data is preprocessed.
 We apologize for this.

 ### Train and Test
 Settings and hyperparameters are set in the config.yaml file.
-Specific descriptions are provided in the file as comments.
-Please refer to them.
+Please refer to specific descriptions provided in the file as comments.
 After setting, GDWCT can be trained or tested by the following script (NOTE: 'MODE' and 'LOAD_MODEL' should be set True if a user want to test the model.):
 ```
 python run.py
 ```